dcampanini/Bionic-Arm-with-AI/README.md

 # Bionic arm with AI
-The project is about the construction of a 3D bionic arm that receives  input biological signals from the arm of a person, with these signals the movements of the 3D arm is controlled.
+The project is about the construction of a 3D bionic arm that receives  input biological signals from the arm of a person, with these signals the movements of the 3D arm are controlled.

 The next image shows to the left the bionic arm printed in 3D and to the right the 3D model.